A review on the Vortex and Coherent Structures in Dusty Plasma Medium: Introduction

 \section{Introduction}

-Adding sub-micron to micron-sized solid dust particles to the plasma state of matter makes it more complex because of the presence of third charged species along with electrons and ions.
-In the background of ambient plasma state, these solid particles (\textit{nm} to $\mu m$) undergo various charging processes and acquire either negative charges \cite{chargingbarken,goreedustcharging1,daw2} or positive charges \cite{neerajpositivechargepop,neerajpositivecrystal,chaubey_2023} in the low temperature laboratory plasma.
-The massive charged dust particles experience finite gravitational force which leads them to settle down on the wall of the experimental device.
-An strong electric field using various discharge configurations \cite{pintudawdcconfiguration,mangilalpopdcconfiguration,linidustycrystal2,rfdischargeconfiguration,mangirsiexpsystem} opposite to gravity can hold dust grains for long time in the plasma medium.
-The confined dust grains in electrostatic potential well created in different discharge configurations exhibit collective response under the action of internal as well external electromagnetic perturbations.
-In the last three decades, a broad spectrum of theoretical, experimental, and computational studies to explore the physics of dusty plasma medium which is an admixture of electrons, ions, and charged solid particles have been conducted.
-The collective response of dusty plasma under electromagnetic perturbation is observed in the form of dust acoustic waves \cite{ddw1,ddw2,ddw3,dawmerlino,pintudawdcconfiguration,mangilalpopdcconfiguration,mangidawmagneticfield}, dust lattice waves \cite{dlw1,dlw2}, dust voids \cite{void,vorticesmicrogravity1999}, dusty plasma crystals \cite{linidustycrystal2,neerajcrystalccp1,surabhimagnetized2017}, rotational and vortex motion \cite{agarwalrotation,Satodustrotationinmagneticfield,Chaidustyicevortices2016,Bailung2020vortex,vaulinavortices2004,mangicppreview2023}, ring structures \cite{ringstructurevikram2023}, Mach cones \cite{machcones1999,machconespintu2017} etc.\\ A large amount of charge on massive solid particles makes dust grain medium unique compared to conventional two-component plasma.
-The dynamics of the charged dust grains can be tracked easily because of its low frequency ($\sim$ 1 to 100 Hz) response \cite{dawmerlino,mangicppreview2023}.
-Also, the dust grain medium exhibits liquid and solid-like characteristics because of the higher average potential energy of the dust component than the kinetic energy \cite{phasetransitiondusty2008,mgdustycrystaltransition}.
-These novel features of the dust plasma system make it a more valuable model system for studying various physical processes in fluids, solids, and biological systems \cite{perspectivedusty2023}.\\ As has been stated dusty plasma shows characteristics of fluid or visco-elastic medium.
-Hence the study of vortex and coherent structures in dusty plasma systems has been an active research area for many decades because of its relevance to vortices on planets, fluid dynamics in astrophysical systems, colloidal systems, solar systems, vortices in Earth's atmosphere, and complex fluids.
-The vortex structures in fluids/dusty plasma can be rotational where external force prevents the evolution of fluid elements motion or irrational where an external force is absent.
-Another possibility is to have stretching, twisting, or spiral-shaped vortices/vortex flow in the fluids/dusty plasma.
-In the last few decades, extensive research work on the vortex flow/coherent structures as a result of different driving mechanisms in dusty plasma medium has been performed by various research groups.
-However, there is a lack of a common document/paper that summarizes the research work on coherent and vortex structures in dusty plasma.
-With this objective, a review report that reviews or discusses the past research works on vortex and coherent structures in dusty plasma medium is drafted.\\ The review report is organized as: Sec.~\ref{sec:secI} deals with vortex structures in unmagnetized dusty plasma.
-The coherent and vortex structures in the magnetized dusty plasma are discussed in Sec.~\ref{sec:secII}.
-The evolution and stability of dust vortices are discussed in Sec.~\ref{sec:secIII}.
-Concluding remarks along with future perspectives on vortices in dusty plasma is given in Sec.~\ref{sec:secIV}.
+Adding sub-micron to micron-sized solid dust particles to the plasma state of matter makes it more complex to study.
+In the plasma state having the neutral gas background, these solid particles (\textit{nm} to $\mu m$) undergo various charging processes and acquire negative or positive charges.
+In the laboratory plasma, dust particles are normally negatively charged \cite{chargingbarken,goreedustcharging1,daw2}.
+But, in afterglow conditions they acquire positive charges\cite{neerajpositivechargepop,afterglowpositivecharges2,chaubey_2023,afterglowpositivecharge1}.
+These charged dust particles experience finite gravitational force which leads them to settle down on the wall of the experimental device.
+A strong electric field using various discharge configurations \cite{pintudawdcconfiguration,mangilalpopdcconfiguration,linidustycrystal2,rfdischargeconfiguration,mangirsiexpsystem} opposite to gravity can hold dust grains for a longer time in the plasma medium.
+The confined dust grains in the electrostatic potential well created by using different discharge configurations exhibit a collective response under the action of internal or external electromagnetic perturbations.
+In the last 30 years, a broad spectrum of theoretical, experimental, and computational research work to explore the physics of dusty plasma medium which is an admixture of electrons, ions, and charged solid particles has been performed.
+The collective response of dusty plasma under electromagnetic perturbation is observed in the form of dust acoustic waves \cite{ddw1,ddw2,ddw3,dawmerlino,pintudawdcconfiguration,mangilalpopdcconfiguration,mangidawmagneticfield}, dust lattice waves \cite{dlw1,dlw2}, dust voids \cite{void,vorticesmicrogravity1999}, dusty plasma crystals \cite{linidustycrystal2,neerajcrystalccp1,surabhimagnetized2017}, rotational and vortex motion \cite{agarwalrotation,Satodustrotationinmagneticfield,Chaidustyicevortices2016,Bailung2020vortex,vaulinavortices2004,mangicppreview2023}, ring structures \cite{ringstructurevikram2023}, Mach cones \cite{machcones1999,machconespintu2017} etc.\\